xinwenfu/GenCyber/KeepItSimple/README.md

     fd.sendall(PAYLOAD)
 ```

-Apparently, a lot of training is need to program the Python code.
+Apparently, a lot of training is needed to program such Python code.
 Asking customers to program a tool is non-sense.
 This is the worst way of helping customers in penetration testing.

 ### Using metasploit

-Actually, we can use Metasploit to do the exactly same thing.
+Actually, we can use *Metasploit* to do the exactly same thing.
 Basically, you tell your customers the sequene of Metasploit commands

-Let’s assume somebody created the attack module for Metasploit, i.e., exploit/windows/vulnserver/knock.
+Let’s assume you created the attack module for Metasploit, i.e., exploit/windows/vulnserver/knock.
 The attack module is written in Ruby and the code is very similar to the Python code above.
 Below is the sequence of Metasploit commands to perform the attack, i.e., penetration testing.